 Have you ever had the feeling that your website is not as fast as the website speed test tells you it is?
 And do you wonder why?
 Well, that is because testing website speed for performance takes more than just a regular online test.

-At Servebolt we have regular discussions with website owners and developers about performance and testing website speed.
-To our surprise, the majority of the webmasters test their website for performance incorrectly.
+At Servebolt, we have regular discussions with website owners and developers about performance and testing website speed.
+To our surprise, the majority of webmasters test their websites for performance incorrectly.

 In this article, we are lining up a few testing methods that may help you on the path to making websites with super snappy response times.